Having a problem breathing deeply to calm down?

 sensory processing problems stem not from negative thinking or critical parenting but from miswiring in the primitive brainstem.
 Consequently, your functioning improves little and, still not knowing what is wrong with you, you feel invalidated and still anxious.

 What can you do to help yourself?
 Get educated.
 Get treated.
 Get positive.

-Part one eight chapters that provide a basic overview of sensory processing disorder and how it creates psychopathology and other associated problems.
-Chapter eight is a checklist of symptoms.
+Part one consists of four chapters that provide a basic overview of sensory processing disorder and its subtypes and how it creates psychopathology and other associated problems.

 Part two consists of eight chapters on how to create a sensory diet unique to your specific needs so you don't have to stumble and fall through life.

 Part three consists of three chapters on how to change your thinking, free your mind with meditation and visualization, and use natural substances in place of drugs.

 Appendix A is a self-test of symptoms of SPD.